What are Thermal Imaging cameras?

 How do thermal imaging detection cameras work?

-A thermal imaging detection camera has the ability to both capture normal footage and infrared footage.
-The main use of this camera is to detect and capture individuals with abnormally high body temperature and alert personnel when that happens.
+A thermal imaging detection camera has the ability to capture both normal footage and infrared footage.
+The main use of this camera is to detect individuals with abnormally high body temperature and alert personnel when that happens.
 Because of that most of these cameras often have two lenses.
 One is to detect normal light and the other to detect infrared light.

 They are always separated since there is a big difference in the material from which the lenses are created.
 Normal glass lenses block out infrared light.
 Most thermal imaging detection cameras will also feature a face recognition module that allows companies to better monitor who is coming in and out of the facility.